The Last Airbender is Not Terrible: Here’s Why

 I’ve also just come to develop a soft spot for Shyamalan after years of catching up on his movies and watching his newer ones.
 He puts his all into everything he does, and he’s made films ranging from genuinely fantastic to fascinatingly terrible as a result.
 I truly believe that he really wanted to make a film that would satisfy both fans and newcomers.
 Clearly it didn’t work, and I considered The Last Airbender to be worthless like everyone else for a long time.
 But now that I’m older and have examined it as closely as I have, I can find something of worth buried beneath its many, many failures.

 The Last Airbender is now available to watch on digital and on demand.
-Read our list of 5 things we love about Netflix’s Avatar: The Last Airbender (2024).
+Read our reviews of M.Night Shyamalan’s Trap, Knock at the Cabin, Old, The Sixth Sense, Signs, Split, Glass, The Visit, and The Last Airbender.

 Avatar: The Last Airbender (2024): 5 things we love – Loud And Clear